tinko26/ao/docs/api/src/ao_sys/ao_monitor.h.md

 void ao_monitor_wait_end  (ao_monitor_wait_t * x);
 ```

-Begins or ends, respectively, the waiting for a monitor.
+Begins or ends, respectively, a waiting for a monitor.